 Composition faculty member Chris Rozé presents an evening of original work performed by Thornton students, past and present.
 The recital will feature a program of Rozé’s music that includes three songs on poems of e.e. cummings with current student, soprano Lucie Shelley, Changing Light commissioned by faculty member, Kristy Morrell, and other works.

-In two very special performances, yMusic, award-winning composer and USC Thornton faculty member Andrew Norman, dancer/choreographer and USC Kaufman professor Jennifer McQuiston Lott, and avant-pop music-video director Nathan Johnson will create a hybrid “chamber music video.”
+In two very special performances, yMusic, composer and USC Thornton faculty member Andrew Norman, dancer/choreographer and USC Kaufman professor Jennifer McQuiston Lott, and avant-pop music-video director Nathan Johnson will create a hybrid “chamber music video.”
 Hailed by NPR as “one of the groups that has really helped to shape the future of classical music,” yMusic is an ensemble of six innovative New York City instrumentalists who are equally at home performing with popular musicians like Björk and commissioning scores from rising orchestral composers.
 Share in their creative journey at this unique event, which will also feature new works by students from the USC Thornton School of Music and USC Kaufman School of Dance.
 Presented by USC Visions and Voices: The Arts and Humanities